HuskieRobotics/SPOT/README.md

 # SPOT - Scouting Platforms On Time
-SPOT is an open source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.
+SPOT is an open-source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.
 SPOT provides a simple platform upon which a team can build a scouting app with little to no prior experience.

 ## Features